rshubhankar11/Notes/Microservices/MicroserviceNote.md

 ## Config Server:

-1. Config Server use to handel common configuration of diffrent microservices so that we dont have to repeat same configuration in every service .
+1. Config Server use to handel common configuration of different microservices so that we don't have to repeat same configuration in every service .
    b.
-For example we have comon configuration of our Eureka client in every service for that we can create a cofig server and in other services we can simply refer to our config server.
+For example we have common configuration of our Eureka client in every service for that we can create a config server and in other services we can simply refer to our config server.
-2. To setup config server we have to use dependacy:
+2. To setup config server we have to use dependance:

 ```xml
 <dependency>